cyprus327/sofren/README.md

 extern SfrLight* sfrLights;

-// how many triangles have been rasterized since the last call to clear extern i32 sfrRasterCount;
+// how many triangles have been rasterized since the last call to clear
+// atomic since it is updated by multiple threads when multithreading is enabled
+// if multithreading isn't enabled, SfrAtomic32 == i32 == int32_t
+extern SfrAtomic32 sfrRasterCount;

 // current matrices being used for rendering,
-// use all the provided functions when changing extern Mat sfrMatModel, sfrMatView, sfrMatProj;
+// use all the provided functions when changing extern sfrmat sfrMatModel, sfrMatView, sfrMatProj;

-extern Vec sfrCamPos; // use 'sfr_set_camera' when changing extern f32 sfrCamFov; // use 'sfr_set_fov' when changing
+extern sfrvec sfrCamPos; // use 'sfr_set_camera' when changing extern f32    sfrCamFov; // use 'sfr_set_fov' when changing

 // can be freely changed, just call 'sfr_set_fov(sfrCamFov)' to
 // update 'sfrMatProj' to account for the change